nytimes/backbone.stickit/README.md

 - Fixed a bug where "null" would show in Chrome when binding `attribute:null` to an element value.
 - Added handling for `observe` in function form.
 - When binding with `visible` the `{updateView:false}` property is defaulted.
+- Added Backbone.Stickit.getConfiguration which exposes the method of deriving configurations from handlers.

 #### 0.6.3